-Pursuant to Section 24-121(a)(5) of the prior Subdivision Regulations, this PPS conforms to the sector plan's recommended land use, as evaluated in this finding.
+Pursuant to Section 24-121(a)(5) of the prior Subdivision Regulations, staff finds that this application conforms to the sector plan's recommended land use, as evaluated in this finding.

-7. Stormwater Management-An unapproved Stormwater Management (SWM) Concept Plan (19190-2022) was submitted with this PPS, which shows the use of submerged gravel wetlands and micro-bioretention.
+4. Stormwater Management-An unapproved stormwater management (SWM) concept plan (19190-2022) was submitted with this application, which shows the use of submerged gravel wetlands and micro-bioretention.
 An approved SWM concept plan will be required, as part of the application, at time of specific design plan (SDP) review.
 No further information is required at this time regarding SWM with this PPS.
-Development of the site, in conformance with the SWM concept approval and any subsequent revisions, to ensure that no on-site or downstream flooding occurs, satisfies the requirements of Section 24-130 of the prior Subdivision Regulations.
+Staff finds that development of the site, in conformance with the SWM concept approval and any subsequent revisions, to ensure that no on-site or downstream flooding occurs, satisfies the requirements of Section 24-130 of the prior Subdivision Regulations.

-8. Parks and Recreation-This PPS was reviewed for conformance with the requirements and recommendations of Plan 2035, the sector plan, the Land Preservation, Parks and Recreation Plan for Prince George's County, the 2013 Formula 2040: Functional Master Plan for Parks, Recreation and Open Space, and the Subdivision Regulations, as they pertain to public parks and recreation and facilities.
+5. Parks and Recreation-This PPS was reviewed for conformance with the requirements and recommendations of Plan 2035, the sector plan, the Land Preservation, Parks and Recreation Plan for Prince George's County, the 2013 Formula 2040: Functional Master Plan for Parks, Recreation and Open Space, and the Subdivision Regulations, as they pertain to public parks and recreation and facilities.